-Cuomo vs Nixon: Trump animus takes center stage at NY governor debate
+Cuomo, Nixon argue over who is bigger Trump critic at NY gubernatorial debate

 He described Trump, a Republican, as “the largest threat” faced by New Yorkers, a greater danger than climate change, extreme weather or terrorism.
 He pointedly criticized Trump for his anti-immigration rhetoric and desire to limit access to abortion.

-“Nobody has stood up to Donald Trump like I have,” he said at the debate at Hofstra University on Long Island, which was to be broadcast on a tape delay later on Wednesday by CBS News.
+“Nobody has stood up to Donald Trump like I have,” he said at the debate at Hofstra University on Long Island.

-Nixon, an actress and activist who is seeking office for the first time, scoffed at Cuomo’s depiction of himself as a fierce opponent of the president.
+Nixon scoffed at Cuomo’s depiction of himself as a fierce opponent of the president, who like the two candidates is a New York City native.

-“You stood up to him about as well as he stands up to Putin,” she said, referring to Russian President Vladimir Putin, with whom Trump appears to have developed a close relationship.
+“You stood up to him about as well as he stands up to Putin,” she said, referring to Russian President Vladimir Putin.
 “We need to oppose Donald Trump not just with rhetoric but with policy.”

-The debate comes just over two weeks before the Sept.
-13 gubernatorial primary, where voters will pick the Democratic Party’s candidate for the November election.
-It may be Nixon’s best opportunity to convince voters she has a chance of upsetting Cuomo.
+The debate, just over two weeks before the Sept.
+13 gubernatorial primary, may have been Nixon’s best opportunity to convince voters she has a chance of upsetting Cuomo.

-Three polls in recent months all had Nixon trailing Cuomo by more than 30 percentage points.
+Three polls in recent months all had her trailing Cuomo by more than 30 percentage points.

 Nixon interrupted Cuomo’s answers on several occasions, visibly irritating him.